vicmarza/academic-kickstart/content/home/about.md

 +++

-# Let me introduce myself.
+# Welcome to my Academic Portfolio.

-Born and raised in Santiago, Chile.
-I'm a scientist, probably because I was a curious child (I enjoyed dis/assembling toys and drumming gear just to understand how they work...
-I lost a lot of them of course).
-Also, living in Santiago around the 1990's, I always had an environmental menace over me.
-Air pollution stopped me several times from playing, exercising, and enjoying the city.
+Please, let me introduce myself: Born and raised in Santiago, Chile.
+I'm a scientist, probably because I was a curious child (I enjoyed playing around with toys and drumming gear just to understand how they work...
+Of course, I lost so much pieces).
+Btreathing Santiago's air around the 1990's was equivalent to smoke ~10 cigarettes per day.
+Air pollution stopped me several times from playing, exercising, and enjoying my city.
 Then I learned that several other places in the world suffer from this and other environmental problems.

-Now, I investigate the molecular "scars" that the environment leaves in our genome.
-I envision my research contributing to prevent diseases caused by exposure to environmental agents.
+Today, I investigate the molecular "scars" that the environment leaves in our genome.
+I envision my research contributing to prevent diseases caused by exposure to environmental agents, particularly amongst the most vulnerable populations.

-Thanks for your time,
+Thanks for your time.

-*Victor*